zeitschlag/ipretix/README.md

 # iPRETIX

-**Development happens mostly at [GitLab](https://gitlab.com/zeitschlag/ipretix/issues) at the moment.
-It is [planned to move to Github](https://gitlab.com/zeitschlag/ipretix/issues/14) in the near future.
-So: Please consider this repo WIP.
-Thanks.**

 ## Goals for 1.0

-universal iOS-app to scan and validate pretix-tickets
+universal iOS-app to scan and validate pretix-tickets, just like [pretixdroid](https://play.google.com/store/apps/details?id=eu.pretix.pretixdroid&hl=en_US), but for iOS

 ### Configuration
 - User scans the pretixdroid configuration-QR-code to read the configuration